 - And it having become morning, all the chief priests and the elders of the people held a council against Jesus so they could put Him to death.

 - And having bound Him, they led Him away and delivered Him to Pilate the governor.

 Judas Hangs Himself

 - saying: “I sinned by betraying innocent blood.”
 And they said: “What’s that to us?
 You will see to it.”

 - And having thrown the pieces of silver into the temple, he departed.
 And having left, he hanged himself.

 - Then having taken counsel, they bought the potter’s field with them, to be a burial place for foreigners.

-- For this reason, that field is called “field of blood” to this day.
+- For this reason, that field was called “field of blood” up to this day.

 Jesus Before Pilate

 - And He is accused by the chief priests and elders, but He answered no one.

 - Then Pilate says to Him: “Don’t you hear how many things they testify against you?”

 - And He didn’t answer him, not even in regards to one word, so the governor began to marvel greatly.

 - Now at the festival, the governor had been accustomed to release one prisoner who the crowd was wanting.

 - And at that time, they were holding a notorious prisoner called [Jesus] Barabbas.

 - Therefore, while they’re *assembled, Pilate said to them: “Who do you wish I would release to you: [Jesus] Barabbas, or Jesus who’s called the Anointed?”

 - And while sitting on the judgement seat, his wife sent word to him, saying: “Let nothing happen between you and that righteous man, for today I suffered greatly in a dream because of Him.”

 - But the chief priests and the elders persuaded the crowds so they might ask for Barabbas, but kill Jesus.

 - And answering, the governor said to them: “Which of the two do you wish I would release for you?”
 And they said: “Barabbas.”

 - And Pilate says to them: “Then what should I do with Jesus who is called the Anointed?”
 They all say: “Let Him be crucified.”